-“Many also see mobile as the gold-mine for marketers,” Aden continues.
-“There are certainly advantages with being able to communicate with people, perhaps when they are a stone’s throw from your store, but it has to be treated with caution.
+“Many also see mobile as the gold mine for marketers,” Aden continues.
+“There are certain advantages with being able to communicate with people, perhaps when they are a stone’s throw from your store, but it has to be treated with caution.
 These are personal devices and people feel intruded on if they receive what they see as unsolicited messages using up their valuable screen real estate.”

 But there’s no point simply opening up your laptop and blasting away randomly across social media platforms – the smart move is to make sure that you have a useful strategy in place.

-“You can stick a newsletter subscription form on your website, get your web developer to link that to a database, then start communicating by email,” Aden sys.
+“You can stick a newsletter subscription form on your website, get your web developer to link that to a database, then start communicating by email,” Aden says.
 “Or you can open a Twitter account and start sending tweets.
-Or create a Facebook page where you highlight special offers, product news and some fun stuff about your business.”
+Or create a Facebook page where you highlight special offers, product news, and some fun stuff about your business.”

 Help is at hand

-If that all sounds a bit complicated, fear not – there are companies and organisations that specialise in this style if marketing that you can turn to for help.
+If that all sounds a bit complicated, fear not – there are companies and organizations that specialize in this style of marketing that you can turn to for help.

 “Most people start with web designers, or use companies that can help create and send emails,” Aden says.
-“They are a good starting point for companies with little experience of digital marketing.
+“They are a good starting point for companies with little experience in digital marketing.
 The important thing to remember is, it’s not all about design.
-Great creative is always important in marketing, but you need to start using analytics to measure what you’re doing.”
+Great creativity is always important in marketing, but you need to start using analytics to measure what you’re doing.”

 “Then you’ll be ready to move to the next stage, where a marketing automation platform drives your communications and delivers more business,” Aden says.
 “It’s hard to reach that stage without someone in your business going through the learning process but, if you don’t do it, you can be sure one of your competitors will.”

-Aditionally, there’s always the option of going directly to a digital agency, with its own team of experts, and letting them do the heavy lifting for you.
+Additionally, there’s always the option of going directly to a digital agency, with its own team of experts, and let them do the heavy lifting for you.

 But… it sounds expensive.